apvarun/apvarun.com/content/blog/fast-search-for-static-sites/index.md

 In the first version of search for `confs.space`, I decided to go with [Lunrjs](https://lunrjs.com/guides/index_prebuilding.html).
 It was quite straight forward to implement as the index only includes a bunch of JSON objects with fields required for the search.

-Add the following lines for generating the index:
+Added the following lines for generating the index:

 ```
 {{- $.Scratch.Add "index" slice -}}